top of page

 Photo by Carmen Mayrhofer

-Jennifer S. Bryson is a Fellow at the Ethics and Public Policy Center in the Catholic Women's Forum.
+Jennifer S. Bryson is a Fellow at the Ethics and Public Policy Center (EPPC) in Washington, DC.

 She writes on the Catholic Church, questions of man and woman in society, foreign affairs, and how to keep politics out of sports for journals such as Crisis Magazine, One Peter Five, The Lamp, and Public Discourse.
 She is a Contributor to Creation Theology Fellowship, where readers can find her Marvel, Believe, Care Creation Coloring Book and her puppet show, The Days of Creation.